casanovg/timonel/README.md

 2-Replace WinAVR subdirectories with the newer AVR-GCC versions from (http://blog.zakkemble.net/avr-gcc-builds) (http://blog.zakkemble.net/download/avr-gcc-8.2.0-x64-mingw.zip) at the time of this writing.
-  Open a Window command box and run: "avr-gcc --version" to check that the newest version is in your path.
+  Open a Window command box and run: "avr-gcc --version" to check that the newest version is in your Windows path variable.

 3-Install Git for Windows (https://git-scm.com/download).